-I am a bonafide hot sleeper, and I found myself very comfortable lying on this mattress, staying cool throughout the night without a single thought about being too warm.
-I suspect it's the combination of the latex and coil springs that promote optimal breathability in the mattress, allowing it to remain cool all night.
+I am a bona fide hot sleeper, and I found myself very comfortable lying on this mattress, staying cool throughout the night without a single thought about being too warm.
+I suspect it's the combination of the latex and coil springs that promote optimal breathability in the Avocado mattress, allowing it to remain cool all night.

-Its primary materials (cotton, wool and latex) are 100% certified organic.
+Its primary materials (organic cotton, wool and latex) are 100% certified organic.

 Avocado's mattresses have earned a slew of environmental certifications.
-All of the mattresses are -- guaranteeing low emissions -- and they're Fair Trade Certified.
+All of the mattresses are Greenguard Gold certified -- guaranteeing low emissions -- and they're Fair Trade Certified.

-The company owns or co-owns its entire supply chain, including part of a farmer's society in India where it make its own latex, which is later processed in a co-owned facility.
+The company owns or co-owns its entire supply chain, including part of a farmer's society in India where it makes its own natural latex, which is later processed in a co-owned facility.
 Wool is grown in its own Himalayan herding collective of over 200,000 sheep on over 40,000 hectares of organic pasture.

 When you purchase an Avocado mattress, you get a fullone-year sleep trial.
 This means you can try sleeping on it for an entire year before you decide whether you really want to keep it or not -- yep, that's 365 days.
 If you don't like it, get in touch with Avocado and it will make arrangements for your refund and mattress pickup.
 Be sure to keep the mattress in good condition, because it will most likely be donated to someone else.
-You also get a, free shipping and returns.
+You also get a 25-year warranty, free shipping and returns.

 The Avocado Green mattress is available in twin, twin XL, full, queen, king and California king sizes.